Emskiq/optimized-price-point-book/README.md

 > [!NOTE]
-> **Personal benchmark results**
+> **Personal benchmark results:**<br>
-> Even though I found a research stating that the second implementation (fixed array) would be faster, during my testing and benchmarking the results were in favor of the balanced tree. (in terms of time) - for 1 million updates separated by 1000 updates every time.
+> Even though I found an [*"article"*](https://quant.stackexchange.com/questions/63140/red-black-trees-for-limit-order-book) stating that the second implementation (fixed array) would be faster, during my testing and benchmarking the results were in favor of the balanced tree. (in terms of time) - for 1 million updates separated by 1000 updates every time.

 ![Benchmark Results of 1 million updates](benchmark-1-million-updates.png)